Feyerabend/vm/enkel0/VM.md

 ```

 An activation record includes a mechanism to return control to the caller and continue
 execution at the point immediately after the call.
+Also the mechanism is responsible
+for restoring the previous stack pointer, frame pointer and discard any remains on the
+stack.

 ```c
 case RET: